 Step 1: Assemble Columns

-Apply glue to the edge of the 1″x 4″ legs, and lay 1″x 6″ face board on top of the legs, nailing them down.
+Apply glue to the edge of the 1″x 4″ legs, and lay a 1″x 6″ face board on top of the legs, nailing them down.

 Step 2: Attach the Apron Board Between the Columns

-A temporary support was added across the column legs.
-This maintained the surround’s shape during the building process.
 To allow for more exposure of the apron board, drop the board down from the top, 75% of the width of the crown molding.
 In this case, it was approximately 3″ from the top shelf.

 Step 3: Wrap the Base of the Column Legs